UltraEngine/Documentation/introduction.md

 ![](https://raw.githubusercontent.com/UltraEngine/Documentation/master/Images/client_newproject.png)

 The folder containing your project will be opened.
-You can open the .sln file with Visual Studio and start coding:
+You can open the .sln file with Visual Studio and start coding.
+You can run any of the [examples](CreateBox.md) in this documentation by copying and pasting the code into your main.cpp file.
+Compile and run the project and the example will be shown.

 ![](https://raw.githubusercontent.com/UltraEngine/Documentation/master/Images/projectfiles.png)

-Your project will be listed in the projects panel for easy access:
+Your project will be listed in the projects panel for easy access.

 ![](https://raw.githubusercontent.com/UltraEngine/Documentation/master/Images/client_projects.png)